CS 429: Spring, 2014

 Students are required to attend their assigned lab weekly.

 Using Piazza: We will be using Piazza for class communication.
 The Piazza system is highly catered to getting you help fast and efficiently from classmates, the TAs, and myself.
 Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
-If you have any problems or feedback for the developers, email email@example.com.
+If you have any problems or feedback for the developers, email firstname.lastname@example.org.
 The Piazza class page will be posted shortly.
+Because of some issues last semester, posts may be anonymous to the class, but not to me.
+I expect that posts will be pertinent and respectful.

 Prerequisites:You are expected to have taken and passed the following courses (or equivalent) with a grade of at least C-: Computer Science 311, 311H, 313H, or 313K; Computer Science 314, 314H, 315, or 315H.
 If you don't have the prerequisites, be sure to clear it with the CS department or risk being dropped from the class.